How to drive safely on ice and snow

 snow driving cold snap 2019

 A useful technique for steep descents is called engine braking.
 In a car with an automatic gearbox, you simply release the accelerator.
-In a manual, you can select a lower gear that sees the engine revs rise higher (e.g. shifting from third to second).
+In a manual, you can select a lower gear that sees the engine revs rise higher (e.g. shifting from third down to second).

 Engine braking should thus limit the risk of accelerating or skidding.
 Then you can start to carefully apply the brakes.
 “Driving downhill in low gears will help you stay in control and takes a lighter toll on the brakes,” adds Gené.